softprodev/Making-a-custom-React-renderer/part-two.md

 ## Components

-For our example, we'll only implement one component `Text`.
-A `Text` component is the main component for adding the text to our document.
+For our example, we'll only implement two components, `Document` and `Text`.
+A `Document` component is a wrapper or say parent component (like `div`) and `Text` component is the main component for adding the text to our document.

 > Text component, however, doesn't create specific text node.
 It works differently when compared to the DOM APIs.